adakolecodes/LongCourseCodes/VueJs/01 Introduction to Vue Js.md

 # Files
 ## App.vue
 App.vue is the main entry point of your **Vue js application** where your app's components, logic, and layout come together.
 It's like the front door of your app, where everything starts.
-Every component we create will be embedded here.

 Think of App.vue as the container that holds all the other components, pages, and views together.

+Any component or code we put in the `App.vue` becomes a global component/code, meaning we would see that component or code appear in all other views.
+A good use case for this would be the NavBar.

 ## Main.js
 Main.js is like the ignition switch of your Vue js app.
 It's the file that starts everything up!